nasccped/DP-iterator-example/README.md

 The implementation is an interface-based contract that offers useful ways to iterate over Objects that holds a collection of elements (`List`, `Set`, `Map`, `...`).
-I chose a binary tree 'cause it provides three common ways to iterate over it's data:
+I chose a binary tree 'cause it provides three common ways to iterate over it's data _(traversal ordering)_:

 <div align="center" id="image-01">